 Challenging and ambitious improvement targets have been set for the Trust to achieve by the end of 2016/17.
-Performance is displayed in the graphs and table below.
+Performance is displayed in the graphs and table on the following page.

 Performance increased until the new 0-10 pain scale was introduced in December 2015.
-Performance then started to increase again and reached 91% in June 2016.
+Performance then started to increase again and has remained steady at 90-91% since May 2016.